 St. Mary's Catholic High School Muhaisnah opened in September 2015 and is the second branch of St. Mary's Catholic School in Dubai and part of St. Mary’s Group of Schools which operates schools in Abu Dhabi, Fujairah, and Sharjah.

-St. Mary's School Muhaisnah has been rated Acceptable for the second time in the KHDA's 2018-19 inspection round.
-An abbreviated inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full report has been issued.
+St. Mary's School Muhaisnah has been rated Acceptable for the third time in the KHDA's 2019-20 inspection round.
+The inspection report can be found under the Inspection report tab.

 The story so far...

 St. Mary's Catholic High School Muhaisnah follows the Early Years Foundation Stage (EYFS) Curriculum (which is part of the statutory National Curriculum of England for the children of this age for foundation years), the Primary and Secondary School curricula, and, eventually, will offer A Levels.
 As the school notes on its website, it "will offer the following subjects at A Level: Pure Mathematics, Applied Mathematics, Physics, Chemistry, Biology, Economics, Business Studies, Accounting, Psychology and English."

 Starting in Primary, the school also offers Bible study which is offered at the same time as Islamic Studies for Muslim children.
 "Children of other faiths will follow a programme in Citizenship Studies," the school notes.